 Benefits and risks

-So, if you want to know more, all you have to do is contact us directly using the contact information at the bottom of the screen.
+To find out more, we invite you to contact us directly at the contact information at the bottom of the screen.
 Thanks for reading and don't hesitate to share!

 Please note: this strategy is only available in margin accounts, either individual or company and is subject to certain minimums.